-Many independent filmmakers want to save money.
-Sometimes, there is not enough time (or money) to send the movie to a professional colorist, so they will ask the video editor to do some color corrections on the film.
+Color-correction can make your film project look a lot better.
+Color can add mood and emotion to a scene.
+The problem is that sending the movie to a colourist can cost a lot, that’s why many filmmakers will ask the video editor to do some color corrections on the film.
+These days there are so many color correction software, even free ones, so as a video editor, you need to know the basics of this art.
 In this post, I will guide you through all the steps to create an image with perfect colors.
 It is not a color correction tutorial or a “How to make cinematic color correction post,” but it will teach you all the basics you need to learn about color grading.

 The color correction workflow stage(also known as color grading workflow) is at the end of the film video editing of the film, and its purpose is to fix color errors in the images and to adjust the primary colors, the white balance, exposure, and contrast.
 Sometimes the reason for color correction is the bad lighting, inadequate exposure, wrong white balance on the locations, etc., sometime your job will be only matching the colors between the shots, and sometimes it will be old footage that requires color correction.

 Color-correction can be more than fixing the shots, and it can help the film director to get the artistic look he was having trouble getting on the locations.
 The way you will use these components will affect the mode of the scene.
 For example, an intense blue will create a calming effect, while red might do the opposite.
 You can also change how the audience will feel about each character, by the color of their clothes for example, or to show their emotional state.
 Still, the purpose of the colors shouldn’t be so obvious, it should be in the director’s (and the video editor) mind during the full process.
 Another thing that is worth mentioning is that when you deal with colors on an image, you can’t rely only on your eyes.
 Use scope tools like RGB parade or waveforms.